assemblyco/CodingStandards/README.md

 1. Keep functions short, and try to not go past three lines of indentation.
 If the function you are writing feels too complex break it out into sub tasks, or consider writing a Class to encapsulate it.
 2. When writing functional async code with callbacks, avoid nesting callbacks.
+3. Add white space where it makes sense in functions, to add to readability.
+Declare all your variables at the top of your function as if you were writing C. All variable declerations go at the top.

+        function aFunction() {
+            var decleration1;
+            var decleration2;

+            // Do something
+        }

+#### Constants

+1. Do not liter your code with static declerations for strings or numbers, use constants at the top of your file.
+Values 0 and -1 are allowed where appropriate.
+But this for example is bad:

+        for (var i = 0; i < 7; i++) {};

+**Instead should be:**
+        //Top of file
+        ITERATIONS = 7;

+        for (var i = 0; i < ITERATIONS; i++) {};

+2. Strings should be in a localization file, if available for your platform.
+3. Constants are always UPPERCASE.
+Use underscores _ to seperate words.
+A\_CONSTANT\_VALUE

 #### Syntax